Thomas Pilkington

-Sir Thomas Pilkington (died 1691) was an English merchant, politician and Lord Mayor of London.
+Sir Thomas Pilkington (died 1 December 1691) was an English merchant and Whig politician who served as the Lord Mayor of London in 1689.

 Early life

 He was son of Thomas Pilkington of Northampton, by his second wife, Anne Mercer, and grandson of John Pilkington of Oakham in Rutland.
 He came to London at an early age, and became a successful merchant.
 He was a member of the Skinners' Company, and served the office of master there in 1677, 1681, and 1682.